copods/datatracks-ui-components/README.md

    Navigate through available components and their usage patterns.
 3. **Configure Properties**
    Use the controls panel in Storybook to test different component configurations.

+### Theme System

+The application includes a comprehensive theme system with:

+- **Automatic System Detection:** Automatically detects and applies the user's system theme preference
+- **Manual Theme Switching:** Users can manually switch between light, dark, and system themes
+- **Persistent Storage:** Theme preference is saved in localStorage and persists across sessions
+- **Smooth Transitions:** All theme changes include smooth transitions for a polished user experience

+To switch themes, use the theme toggle button in the header (sun/moon icon).

 ## Documentation